Chris Markey

-Christopher Henry Markey (born September 23, 1985) is a former running back who played for UCLA from 2004 to 2007.
-He started in the 2006 and 2007 seasons, and also started briefly in the 2004 season after Maurice Jones-Drew was injured.
-He later played professionally in Europe for two seasons in the Swiss Nationalliga A.
+Christopher Henry Markey (born September 23, 1985) is an American former football player.
+He played college football for the UCLA Bruins from 2004 to 2007.
+He started in the 2006 and 2007 seasons, and also briefly began in the 2004 season after Maurice Jones-Drew was injured.
+Markey later played professionally in Europe for two seasons in the Swiss Nationalliga A.

-Early years
+Early life

 Chris was born to parents of African-American descent, who are products of Southeastern Louisiana.
-As an adolescent in Luling, Louisiana, Markey began playing several types of sports but often cites football as his main sport.
-Markey began his career in sports by joining the recreational teams.
+As an adolescent in Luling, Louisiana, Markey began playing several types of sports, but often cites football as his main sport.
+Markey started his career in sports by joining the recreational teams.

-High school career

 At Jesuit High School in New Orleans, Louisiana, Markey lettered in three sports: football, basketball, and track and field.
-Markey earned numerous accolades and achievements during his years in high school.
-He was named District triple jump champion and was selected to the All-District team within a two-year span.
+Markey earned numerous accolades and achievements during his high school years.
+He was named District triple jump champion and was selected to the All-District team within two-year.
 Rated as the nation's No. 21 tailback by Tom Lemming, Markey was a Tom Lemming All-American and a four-star tailback prospect by Max Emfinger.
 Markey ranked No. 53 among running backs by rivals.com.
 In 2003, Markey was named Mr. Football in the state of Louisiana.
 In addition, he rushed for more yards than any player in the history of New Orleans prep football, totaling 2,837 rushing yards and 46 touchdowns as a senior.
 Markey also accounted for 3,504 all-purpose yards on 382 touches.
 Markey was named "Legend of the Game" by his high school alma mater, Jesuit High School of New Orleans, Louisiana, on September 7, 2012.